Redislabs-Solution-Architects/AWS-microservices-workshop-hugo/content/40_Modernization/30_Assisting/page_20_auto_suggestion.md

 Let's go to [RedisInsight] and try this out in the CLI:

 ```
-ft.suggest ms:search:suggest:movies th
+ft.sugget ms:search:suggest:movies th
 ```

 You’ll get back a list of 4 movies, all beginning with ‘th’.
 But they’re not in alphabetical order!
 Why is that?
 Take a look at the [FT.SUGGET] command and see if you can figure out why the movies are in the order that they’re in!
 To really understand it you’ll need to look at [FT.SUGADD] too, since that is the command used to put suggestions in a suggestion dictionary.

-But how do we know what suggest dictionary to use, or what suggestion dictionaries exist in Redis.
-In this particular case, because Tug Grall, the author of this application, named the dictionary well it's relatively easy to find it but, in general, there isn’t a command to list the suggestion dictionaries.
+But how do we know what suggest dictionary to use, or what suggestion dictionaries exist in Redis? in general, there isn’t a command to list the suggestion dictionaries however, in this particular case Tug Grall (the author of this application) named the dictionary well making it relatively easy to find it.
+Thanks Tug!

 In this workshop I found the dictionaries by using the following procedure:

 In RedisInsight I selected the Browser, then used the key filter ![key filter icon] to filter on ‘Other module keys’: ![module keys]